Munster Schools Rugby Senior Cup

-The inaugural Munster Schools Senior Cup took place in 1909 and, since then, Cork city's two all-boys schools have been to the fore as the only rugby playing schools in the city.
-Christian Brothers College have 31 titles, whilst Presentation Brothers College have 31.
-Rockwell College (26) were once the team to beat in the competition, holding the record for most wins until the 1980s.
+The inaugural Munster Schools Senior Cup was held in 1909, and since then, two all-boys schools in Cork city have been prominent as the only rugby-playing schools in the city.
+Presentation Brothers College (PBC) and Christian Brothers College (CBC) have won the tournament the most times; As of 2025, both schools have each won 32 titles.
+Rockwell College (with 26 titles) were once the team to beat in the competition, holding the record for most wins until the 1980s.
 However, Rockwell have only won the cup five times since.

 Limerick CBS (4) won Limerick's first trophies in the 1920s and 1930s, followed by Crescent College Comprehensive (12) which contributed three in the 1940s and 1950s, whilst St. Munchin's (5) won their first in 1968.
-Mungret College, merged into CCC in 1974, also took the trophy once in 1941.
-In addition Ardscoil Rís, and St. Enda's have all competed in finals.
-The most recent winners are PBC, who overcame a strong CBC team 24-0.
+Mungret College, which merged into Crescent College in 1974, also won the trophy once in 1941.
+In addition Ardscoil Rís and St. Enda's have competed in finals.
+As of 2025, the most recent winners were CBC, who overcame a PBC team to win the 2025 final 17–10.

-The competition's final generally takes place every year around St. Patrick's day, and alternates between being played in Thomond Park or Musgrave Park, unless there are two teams from one city playing; in that case, the game shall take place in that city.
+The competition's final generally takes place every year around Saint Patrick's Day, and alternates between being played in Thomond Park or Musgrave Park, unless there are two teams from one city playing; in that case, the game takes place in that city.